 Rohan Joshi | Bera, Rajasthan

-Railway lines and roads have become a part of their lives for the urban-dwelling Gray Langur.
-A documentary about the Black-footed Gray Langurs in the outskirts of Mangalore shows how they are frequently seen near railway lines.
+Railway lines and roads have become a part of their lives for the urban-dwelling grey langur.
+A documentary about Black-footed Grey Langurs in the outskirts of Mangalore shows how they are frequently seen near railway lines.
 As they take to these spaces and it becomes a part of their normal habitat, the dangers increase for these old world monkeys.